 Incomplete grades will be given only when circumstances such as illness have made it impossible for a student to finish class work in the regular time allotted.
-Students are to take the initiative in making the arrangements to finish all incomplete work by the deadline determined at the time the incomplete grade is issued in a timely manner.
+Students are to take the initiative in making the arrangements to finish all incomplete work by the deadline determined at the time the incomplete grade is issued.